 Your PCC will provide, or arrange through referral to a participating Provider, all Medically Necessary health care services.
 In general, Your PCC will not make a referral for services that Your PCC can provide.
 For information regarding referrals, see "Referrals from Your Primary Care Clinic," following this section.
-If You do not make a selection, the Claims Administrator may assign a PCC for You.
+If You do not make a selection, the Claims Administrator may assign a PCC or physician for You.

 The Plan requires the designation of a Primary Care Clinic.
-You have the right to designate any Primary Care Clinic that participates in the network of the Claims Administrator You have chosen and that is available to accept You or Your family Members.
-Under certain circumstance until You make this designation, the State of Minnesota may designate one for You.
-For information on how to select a Primary Care Clinic, and for a list of the participating Primary Care Clinics, contact the Claims Administrators listed on page 1, or Minnesota Management and Budget at 651-355-0100.
+You have the right to designate any Primary Care Clinic that participates in the Minnesota Advantage Plan network of the Claims Administrator You have chosen and who is available to accept You or Your family Members.
+Under certain circumstance, the Claims Administrator may assign a PCC for You if you do not select one.
+For information on how to select a Primary Care Clinic, and for a list of the participating Primary Care Clinics, contact the Claims Administrators listed on page 5, or Minnesota Management and Budget at (651) 355-0100.